bheuse/SQL_Architect_to_OpenAPI/README.md

 # SQL Architect to OpenAPI

-[This tool](https://github.com/bheuse/SQL_Architect_to_OpenAPI) converts an SQL Architect project into an OpenAPI 3.0.2 Data Model & CRUD Operations
+[This tool](https://github.com/bheuse/SQL_Architect_to_OpenAPI) converts an SQL Architect project into an OpenAPI 3.0.2 Data Model & CRUD Operations.

+A JSON Schema can also be generated.

 ## Create your Data Model :